© Crown copyright 2021

 8.1 How this data is different to data available from the ‘Search the House Price Index’ tool

 The Search the UK House Price Index tool allows customers to produce printable reports derived from the House Price Index data.
-The reports can also be downloaded in CSV or Turtle formats, and the SPARQL query generated in the background viewed.
-Real-time preview allow search options covering average prices, indices, sales volumes and property types ranging from January 1995 to the most recent available data to be changed easily.
+The reports can also be downloaded in CSV (comma-separated values) on UK House Price Index data downloads, or Turtle (Terse RDF Triple Language) formats, and the SPARQL query generated in the background view.
+Real-time previews allow search options covering average prices, indices, sales volumes and property types ranging from January 1995 to the most recent available data to be changed easily.